Restoration Pilot Project

-A group of organizations took these concerns and are now working on a pilot project the feasibility of this concept and to explore the benefits that marsh restoration could have on hydrology, sediment, fisheries, and wildlife.
-The pilot project plans to dredge on specific areas of the Red River and use the material could to construct sediment “shelves” within Hardman Lake.
+A group of organizations took these concerns and are now working on a pilot project to explore the feasibility of this concept and the benefits that marsh restoration could have on hydrology, sediment, fisheries, and wildlife.
+The pilot project plans to dredge on specific areas of the Red River and use the material to construct sediment “shelves” within the Marsh.

 We already mentioned that a healthy marsh can improve water quality: it could remove harmful phosphorus, nitrogen, and other sediments present in dangerous quantities.
 Studies have also shown that a healthy Netley-Libau Marsh could have the potential to remove up to 6% of the phosphorus from the Red River before it enters Lake Winnipeg each year.
 This exceeds the amount of phosphorus that the city of Winnipeg, Selkirk, and Brandon combined contribute to Lake Winnipeg on an annual basis.